collective/collective.z3cform.widgets/README.txt

     This widget uses the `jQuery Tokeninput`_ plugin.

 ..
 Warning::
-    Please note that further development of this widget has been deprecated in favor or `eea.tags`_.
+    Please note that Plone 4.3 will probably include by default a widget with the same functionality based in `eea.tags`_; because of that, further development of this widget will be deprecated.

 **MultiContentSearchFieldWidget**
     A widget to add a dynamic list of objects.
 This works as a widget for